alessandro-bugatti/vsgl2/README.md

   - **SDL_ttf**: TrueType font rendering library, download from [this page](https://www.libsdl.org/projects/SDL_ttf/), Development libraries, file tar.gz for Mingw.

  After that, the procedure is the same as in the second possibility, it has to be replicated for each package, which includes i686-w64-mingw32 folder with **include**, **lib** and **bin** folders inside.

+### Windows with Codeblocks versione >= 20.03
+These instructions are similar to the previous ones, the only difference is the SDL2 libraries version.
+It is necessary to download the 64-bit versione that can be found in the [Release sectionhttps://github.com/alessandro-bugatti/vsgl2/releases/tag/v0.1)](https://github.com/alessandro-bugatti/vsgl2/releases/tag/v0.1) of this project.

 ### Linux